line charts for analytics

 1. Project-Based

-In the end, construction companies have one way to control costs and bid intelligently.
-That’s to track accurate costs for each project individually, as well as the types of construction expenses and production activities that make up job costs.
-These numerous temporary cost centers are ultimately why contractors need to practice accurate job costing.
+In the end,Ā construction companiesĀ that want to precisely control costs and bid intelligently must accurately track costs for each project individually, as well as the types of construction expenses and production activities that make up job costs.
+These numerous temporary cost centers are ultimately why contractors need to practice accurateĀ job costing.

 2. Decentralized Production